esciencecenter-digital-skills/Natural-language-processing/episodes/03-LargeLanguageModels.md

 - *Structuring responses*.
 As each word is generated, the model assesses how each new token impacts the entire sentence, ensuring that responses are relevant, logically sound, and grammatically correct.
 This ability to “structure” language is why LLMs can produce responses that are contextually meaningful and well-organized.

-By leveraging self-attention to build meaningful relationships across tokens, transformers power LLMs to generate responses that feel relevant, accurate, and human-like.

 ## A zoo of Large Language Models
 The era of Large Language Models gained momentum in 2018 with the release of Google’s BERT.
 Since then, many companies have rapidly developed newer and more powerful models.
 Among these are GPT (OpenAI), Llama (Meta), Mistral (Mistral AI), Gemini (Google DeepMind), Claude (Anthropic), and Grok (xAI).
 Some are open-source or more transparent than others, revealing their architectures, parameter counts, or training data and the collection thereof.